lfantoniosi/tn_vdp/README.md

 3			CF14JT470RCT-ND				RES 470 OHM 5% 1/4W AXIAL

 Notes:

 1) CONN HDR DIP POST 20POS GOLD: It is expensive on DigiKey but it can be sourced elsewhere cheaper, even Amazon.
 2) GPIO RIBBON CABLE 2X10 IDC CABLE : It was supposed to be 2x8 but is out of stock.
 The 2x10 just works.
 Or build your own.
 3) The capacitors need to be soldered manually on the bottom of each IC's.
 There are no pads for them to reduce the size of the board.
-See back.jpg photo for reference.
+See back.jpg photo for reference under images folder.
 4) There are 2 DIP 40 sockets in this list: one machined other normal.
 The machined socket you will use to connect the board on top, thus protecting the pins.
 The machined pins for the board will connect easily to a machined socket.
 Then you stack this machined socked over the normal one (notice little force is necessary), and then finally you stack them at the NABU PC's TMS9118 socket.
 This will protect both the NABU and the TN9K_F18A pins.